mnater/resizeToFit/README.md

 ````

 ## Caveats
-*   Make sure to use the selector with the highest specifity (otherwise your CSS may overwrite the settings from resizeToFit).
 *   `resizeToFit.js` isn't tested very well, yet.
+The font-sizes are calculated using `clientWidth` and `scrollWidth` which, depending on other CSS-properties (e.g. `padding`), may not behave the same on different browsers.
 Please [report any issues](https://github.com/mnater/resizeToFit/issues).